Townsville Child Custody Dispute Investigation

 We would recommend that any parent who is going through a child custody dispute start a diary, and keep good notes of all contact with the children, and the other parent, including telephone calls.
 We would recommend that any handover or contact is recorded (audio), not for court purposes, but simply as protection against a future allegation that something was said, or occurred, so you may defend yourself.
 People tend to start out with all good intention of doing this, but then fail to continue, and find themselves at the centre of an allegation of domestic violence, abuse, or an assault allegation.
 Some people are very good at maneuvering and using the system to their advantage.
 If there is an allegation of domestic violence that didn't occur, fight it if you can, because simply accepting it to try and placate the other party will do you harm, in any subsequent Family Law action.

 By the time you have come to decisions about access to, or custody of, children the relationship has already broken down.
 Up until this time contact may have been civil, however, the stress of new relationships, child support payments, disputes about living arrangements, blended families, different expectations, and exposure to new friends that the other party may deem unsuitable, as well as property settlements, add to the stress.
 Sometimes old habits, or new issues arise, such as drug use, alcohol abuse, gambling, fraud.
 Some child custody disputes are simply a reflection of other issues, or a continuation of a power play.
+This is the basis of an investigation; we investigate to gather evidence to prove or disprove a claim, or concern.

 In a child custody case just being a 'good' parent isn't enough, just being honest isn't enough, you have to substantiate everything, and support your claim to being a 'good' parent, the primary carer, a good provider, in a stable relationship, that what you are claiming is true, or that what someone else is claiming is not.
 These court cases create frustration, and friction, because multiple parties see the 'best' outcome as different, see the 'rights' as being different, see the needs of children differently, and many can justify whatever position they take, at least to themselves.
 You need to justify it to a court, this requires investigation and evidence gathering.